bugmuggle/bugmuggle-web/README.md

     NUXT_OAUTH_GITHUB_CLIENT_SECRET=your_github_client_secret
     ```
     You can get your Github Client ID and Client Secret from your [Github's developer profile settings](https://github.com/settings/developers)
+    Follow this guide to [create a new OAuth App](https://github.com/bugmuggle/bugmuggle/wiki/Setup-GitHub-OAuth-Application)

 3. Make sure to install the dependencies with [pnpm](https://pnpm.io/installation#using-corepack):